avoimet-oppimateriaalit-ry/vapaa-matikka-maa9/README.md

 14. Add authors to /config/authors.tex
 15. Check the .gitignore file is ok and make changes if necessary
 16. Choose the license you want and write it in LICENSE.md
-17. Check the document is processed ok (either 'make' or 'lualatex -shell-escape \<name of book\>.tex' at the root of the repo)
+17. Check the document is processed ok (either 'make' or 'lualatex -shell-escape book.tex' at the root of the repo, replace book with the chosen name; using Makefile is the preferred option)
+18. Commit and push the changes, proceed with your project
-18. Replace the contents of this README with whatever you want
+19. Replace the contents of this README with whatever you want

 # Work left to do with this repo and commons